 Pangolin Desktop UI shell, designed for dahliaOS, written in Flutter.
-As of v200614.1, Pangolin has been available by default as the desktop in Linux-based builds.
+As of v200614.1, Pangolin has been available by default as the desktop in dahliaOS Linux-based builds.
 Try out the Pangolin web preview here.
 Code can be found on our GitHub.

-- February 27, 2019, Camden Bruce announced the beginning of dahliaOS (Source: Reddit)
+- February 27, 2019, @Camden Bruce announced the beginning of dahliaOS (Source: Reddit).

-- March 2, 2019, Camden Bruce created the repository pangolin-desktop
+- March 2, 2019, @Camden Bruce created the repository pangolin-desktop.

-- March 4, 2019, Noah Cain uploaded the first basic code for the desktop in a (now deprecated) custom codebase.
+- March 4, 2019, @Noah Cain uploaded the first basic code for the desktop in a (now deprecated) custom codebase.

-- May 11, 2019, A basic calculator application was added to the system
+- May 11, 2019, a basic calculator application was added to the system.

-- May 17, 2019, A Text editor called "Petal" was merged into Pangolin
+- May 17, 2019, a text editor called "Petal" was merged into Pangolin.

-- June 30, 2019, The launcher was given an updated look featuring cards, was not yet functional
+- June 30, 2019, the launcher was given an updated look featuring cards, was not yet functional.

-- May 31, 2020, @kanouharu implemented a basic app launching ability to the panel icons
+- May 31, 2020, @kanouharu implemented a basic app launching ability to the panel icons.

-- June 6, 2020, a basic task manager was implemented
+- June 6, 2020, a basic task manager was implemented.

 - June 20, 2020, @larsb24 made significant changes to the backend as well as improving the quicksettings.

-- June 22, 2020, FleshRoots added support for automatic building
+- June 22, 2020, @Blake Leonard added support for automatic building.

 Please note that these are only the highlights from development, and not indicative of every commit.
 If you find something left out, please feel free to add it.

 Quick settings assists in changing relevant system settings quickly (hence the name), offering an easier and more efficient method of changing settings than opening the app.